pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ---
 ![](/uploads/zambia_pie_aerts_1.jpg)

 Zambia truly is one of the last remaining unspoiled safari destinations.
-A place that many people described as Africa of 10-15 years ago.
+A place that many people describe as Africa of 10-15 years ago.
 For this expedition, I am collaborating with Chiawa Safaris, an award-winning collection of Safari Camps.

-Last year, in 2021, I ventured on a 14-day long trip with them to South Luangwa and Lower Zambezi and I was so mind-blown that I decided to repeat that very same trip, but this time offering the opportunity for 6 people to join me and to share this incredible experience that is Zambia.
+Last year, in 2021, I ventured on a 18-day long trip with them to South Luangwa and Lower Zambezi and I was so mind-blown that I decided to repeat that very same itinerary, but this time offering the opportunity for 6 people to join me and to share this incredible experience that is Zambia.

-During this trip we will explore the bush with vehicles, on boats, in canoes and on foot.
-A combination of means of transport that only exists in a handful of African destinations.
+During this trip we will explore the bush not only with vehicles but even more so on boats, in canoes and on foot.
+Because Zambia is particularly known for walking safaris - one of the most incredible and honest interactions you can have with wild animals - this is an expedition like no other.

 ![](/uploads/zambia_pie_aerts_2.jpg)

 On this trip we will visit 3 of their 4 camps.
 We kick-off with Lower Zambezi National Park and visit Old Mondoro as well as the iconic Chiawa Camp.
-After that we transfer to South Luangwa National Park where we will stay at Puku Ridge.
+After that we transfer to South Luangwa National Park where we will stay at Puku Ridge Lodge.
 We will stay in each camp for 3 nights, working with some of the best guides in the industry since Chiawa has been awarded ‘best guiding team in Africa’ multiple times.
-For a period of 9 nights, we will emerge ourselves in one of the most unique ecosystems in the world and experience some of Africa’s wildest flora and fauna
+For a period of 10 nights, we will emerge ourselves in one of the most unique ecosystems in the world and experience some of Africa’s wildest flora and fauna.

 ### Important information